 Use a tripod with a loose head to capture their movement and try to ensure that the sun is hitting them head-on to avoid shadows being cast on their wings.
-Use a fast shutter to avoid blurry shots and shoot in JPG mode to increase your chances of capturing sharp, slick photos.
+Use a fast shutter to avoid blurry shots and shoot high-resolution images to increase your chances of capturing sharp, slick photos.

 If you have a space you’d like to fill (such as an empty wall) then creating your own butterfly paintings can be a perfect way of bringing the beauty of your outdoor garden inside.
 Here are tips to get you started.